ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 ![Data Service Architecture](/learn/images/data-service-architecture.png "Data Service Architecture")

 >**Info:** In this tutorial, we use an in-memory data store for simplicity.
-However, the methodology described here can also be applied to work with MySQL and Google Sheets as the Ballerina persist currently offers support for these three data stores: in-memory tables, MySQL databases, and Google Sheets.
+However, the methodology described here can also be applied to work with MySQL and Google Sheets as the `bal persist` currently offers support for these three data stores: in-memory tables, MySQL databases, and Google Sheets.

 ## Create a Ballerina package